Skip to Content (Press Enter)

 You can choose to meet in person or schedule free consultations on either Skype or Zoom.
 If you're not ready for a full consultation but would like more information, you can schedule a short pre-consultation, which lasts about 30 minutes and is a great way to ask questions and learn more.

 No experience can match the joy of welcoming a baby into your family.
 When you work with an agency such as Circle Surrogacy, becoming a parent is a safe, streamlined process.
-You can grow your family through surrogacy and/or egg donation.
+You can grow your family through surrogacy and/or egg donation in West Virginia.

 The cost of surrogacy is typically one of the first questions intended parents ask, which is why we provide comprehensive cost sheets that outline what you should expect in a typical surrogacy journey.